frizb/Vanquish/README.md

 # Vanquish
+Kali Linux scanning and enumeration automation platform.
-Root2Boot automation platform designed to systematically enumerate and exploit using the law of diminishing returns (based on Pillage).
+Designed to systematically enumerate and exploit using the law of diminishing returns.
 Includes :
   * Nmap Scanning
   * GoBuster